Richard-Sti/GSHE_public/README.md

 ## Things to be resolved later
 - GW emitter anisotropy
 - JuliaSymbolics.jl to generate high-performance code from symbolic expressions?
 But the current code (ODEs themselves) is already very fast.
 Had a brief look at the package but didn't make much sense out of it.
+- Look into precompilation.
+- Why does the code sometimes struggle to find solutions?
+Too many iterations near the horizon?
+- Asymptotic behaviour far from source need better understood?

 ## References